 Property Identification Codes required in online advertising

-A person selling livestock must include the Property Identification Code of the property where the animals are kept in any advertisement from 5 September 2018; a new requirement under the Livestock Disease Control Regulations 2017.
+Victorian owners of livestock, who are required to have a Property Identification Code, selling livestock species online or in print media are now required to include the Property Identification Code of the property at which the livestock are kept in any advertisement for the sale (including giving away or bartering) of those livestock.
+This is a new requirement under the Livestock Disease Control Regulations 2017.
 This is not required if a livestock agent is involved in the sale, and their name and contact details appear in the advert.

 What is required and when?